letsencrypt/website/DOCUMENTATION.md

 ## `do_not_translate: 1`

-A page with that attribute still had one version per language.
+A page with this attribute will still have one version per language.

 That attribute has two functions:
 - It informs translators that this page should not be translated